 The GPWTP has the capacity to produce up to 8.0 million gallons per day (MGD).
 Treatment systems at the GPWTP include: raw water screening, pre-oxidation using potassium permanganate, rapid mixing, coagulation and flocculation using polyaluminum chloride, clarification using dissolved air flotation, intermediate ozonation for primary disinfection, biologically active carbon filtration, chlorination for secondary disinfection, sodium hydroxide for pH adjustment, hydrofluorosilicic acid for fluoridation (to prevent tooth decay), sodium bicarbonate for alkalinity adjustment, and phosphoric acid for corrosion control.
-The Great Pond water supply system consists of Great Pond (01S) and a pumping station to supplement the water in Great Pond during periods of low precipitation or drought from the South Cove of Whitman's Pond (02S) and Whitman's Pond proper (03S), in an emergency.
+The Great Pond water supply system consists of Great Pond (01S) and a pumping station to supplement the water in Great Pond during periods of low precipitation or drought from the South Cove of Whitman's Pond (02S) in an emergency.
 The watershed of Great Pond is approximately 3.04 square miles and the total usable volume of water in Great Pond is approximately 1.1 billion gallons.
-South Cove and Whitman's Pond have a combined watershed of approximately 1.84 square miles and a usable volume of approximately 165 million gallons.
-The combined safe yield of the Town's surface water supply system is 3.63 MGD.
+Whitman's Pond has a watershed of approximately 1.84 square miles and a usable volume of approximately 165 million gallons.
 The Town owns the majority of the watershed land around Great Pond and some of the land around Whitman's Pond.
 Zoning ordinances are in place to limit land uses within the watershed and protect the Town's most valuable natural resource.

-The AJBWTP presently treats groundwater from five active wells in the Mill River Aquifer: the Circuit Avenue Well (01G), the Main Street Well (02G), the Libbey Park Well (03G), Winter Street Well #1 (04G), and Winter Street Well #2 (05G).
+The AJBWTP presently treats groundwater from five active wells in the Mill River Aquifer; the Circuit Avenue Well (01G), the Main Street Well (02G), Libbey Well (06G), Winter Street Well #1 (04G), and Winter Street Well #2 (05G).
 Existing zoning ordinances for the Groundwater Protection District limit land uses within the groundwater recharge boundary.
 The AJBWTP was built in 1974 and can treat up to 4 million gallons of water a day (4 MGD).
 Treatment systems at the AJBWTP include: packed tower aeration; oxidation using potassium permanganate; coagulation and flocculation using polyaluminum chloride; sedimentation; filtration with granular activated carbon (GAC) media; fluoridation using sodium fluoride (to prevent tooth decay); pH adjustment using potassium hydroxide; chlorine for disinfection; and phosphoric acid for corrosion control.
-The AJBWTP currently supplies approximately eighteen percent of the Town's drinking water.
-The combined safe yield of the Town's groundwater supply system is 2.64 MGD.
+The combined safe yield of the Town's supply system is 6.27 MGD.

-Drinking water is distributed to Weymouth's 16,726 water system customers by means of more than 210 miles of pipe.
+Drinking water is distributed to Weymouth's 16,773 water system customers by means of more than 245 miles of pipe.
 In addition, four active water storage tanks (Park Avenue, Reed Avenue, Essex Street, and Great Hill) are utilized to store the Town's finished drinking water so that it is available for periods of high demand, such as fighting fires.
 In times of emergency, the Town's water system can be supplemented with water from the neighboring communities of Abington, Rockland, Braintree, Hingham, and Quincy.

-In 2021, the total volume of finished water produced was 1,352,226,964 gallons from the Great Pond WTP and 214,635,755 gallons from the Arthur J. Bilodeau WTP.
-The maximum combined amount of finished water pumped in one day was 7.04 million gallons per day (MGD) on February 4, 2021.
-The annual average daily volume of raw water supplied from the Town's water sources in 2021 was 4.61 MGD.
+In 2022, the total volume of finished water produced was 1,393.9683 million gallons from the Great Pond WTP and 200.985 million gallons from the Arthur J. Bilodeau WTP.
+The maximum combined amount of finished water pumped in one day was 5.10 million gallons per day (MGD) on July 24, 2022.
+The annual average daily volume of raw water supplied from the Town's water sources in 2022 was 4.61 MGD.
 This was well below the allowable Water Management Act withdrawal limit of 5.0 MGD and available safe yield of the Town's water supplies of 6.27 MGD.
-The total rainfall in 2021 was 58.95 inches.
-Effective management of the Town's water resources allowed the Town's water supplies to remain at safe levels.
-Lastly, due to the Town's water conservation programs, water resource management, and annual precipitation there were no water bans in 2021.
+The total rainfall in 2022 was 43.49 inches Lastly due to the level of water in Great Pond and the State declaring a "Drought Advisory", water restrictions were implemented on September 1st, 2022.
+The restrictions were lifted when conditions returned to "Normal" on December 31, 2022.